jeffgortmaker/pyblp/docs/api.rst

    ImportanceSamplingResults

-The results can be converted into a dictionary.
+The results can be pickled or converted into a dictionary.

 .. autosummary::
    :toctree: _api

+   ImportanceSamplingResults.to_pickle
    ImportanceSamplingResults.to_dict

 They can also be converted into a :class:`Problem` with the following method.